-- Family: I live with my husband Brian and our two teenagers Devon and Bridgit.
-Completing out my family is Bijou, our shepherd/Malamute mix; Belle, our Pomapoo; Dr. Tobias, our cat and Leo, our red-eared slider turtle, and our two cats, Mulligan and Princess Sugar Plum.
+- Family: I live with my husband Brian.
+Completing out my family is Belle, our Pomapoo; Leo, our red-eared slider turtle, and our two cats, Mulligan and Princess Sugar Plum.

 - Favorite movies: I can’t choose just one!
 I’m a movie buff, but especially love old musicals and modern horror.

 - Hobbies: I enjoy cosplaying with my family, crocheting and sewing weird costumes.

 - Fun Fact: I do children’s charity events and visit children’s hospitals in costume as a princess!

 “At Mariposa, I’ve found a family I didn’t know I had,” Robin says.
 “This is a place where everyone feels welcomed, included, at home; I was drawn to the energy here before I even started,” she shares.
 As one of our friendly customer service representatives, Robin brings a heart full of joy and many laughs to Mariposa.